If you’ve an investment with a firm that’s failed, you might be eligible to claim compensation with FSCS.

-- The firm needs to have been authorised by the Prudential Regulation Authority or the Financial Conduct Authority - check this here.
+- The firm needs to have been authorised by the Prudential Regulation Authority or the Financial Conduct Authority to carry out a type of regulated activity that FSCS can protect - check this here.

 - The firm should no longer have enough funds to meet your compensation claim.

-- You must be owed a civil liability in relation to the advice (e.g. the advice was negligent).
+- You must be owed a civil liability in relation to the regulated activity (e.g. the advice was negligent).
 We do not cover poor investment performance.

 - The activity and product must have been regulated.

-We may be able to compensate you for misleading advice, poor investment management or misrepresentation if the firm that gave you that advice has since failed.
+We may be able to compensate you if you've a protected claim against a firm that has failed.

 - up to £85,000 per eligible person, per firm.

 - up to £50,000 per eligible person, per firm.